Seal element of the university of freiburg in the shape of a clover

 Abkürzung der Fakultät für Umwelt und Natürliche Ressourcen "unr" in der Farbe sand auf grünem, kreisförmigen Hintergrund

 CliG researches the climate and its interactions with other systems.
-We analyze patterns, trends and uncertainties in weather and climate data across scales, with a particular focus on extreme convective events such as hail.
-In addition to hazard analysis, we work on interdisciplinary strategies for risk assessment and damage prevention.
+We analyze patterns, trends and uncertainties in weather and climate data across scales.
+We have a particular focus on extreme weather and climate events such as hailstorms and heatwaves and their behavior in a changing climate.
+In addition to hazard analysis, we work on better understanding climate impacts through collaborative inter- and transdisciplinary research on risk assessment, modeling, and damage prevention.

 Read more